 As an Amazon Associate, I earn from qualifying purchases.

-At its base, this cold salad is a simple 10-minute meal or side dish.
-But the hidden beauty of this recipe is that you can add so much to it to suit your needs.
-Use up whatever veggies you have in your crisper drawer.
+At its base, this cold noodle salad is a simple, uber-fast meal or side dish.
+But the hidden beauty of this recipe is that you can add whatever you want to it to suit your needs.

-Don’t have soba noodles in the pantry?
-Use spaghetti, udon, angel hair, ramen noodles, or whatever is already in your cupboard.
-This is the ultimate “use what you have” kind of recipe, and that’s a beautiful (and delicious) thing.
+This is the ultimate “use what you have to clean out your crisper drawer” kind of recipe, and that’s a beautiful (and delicious) thing.

 Pro Tips/Recipe Notes